orangci/factory.is-a.dev/README.md

 ### factory.is-a.dev

 A webpage for generating [is-a.dev](https://is-a.dev) subdomain JSON files.
 Built with Next.js, Tailwind CSS, and shadcn/ui.
+The official instance of this project is hosted on Vercel [here](https://factory.is-a.dev).

 ## Selfhosting